-Skin cancer triage apps currently offer 95% sensitivity (proportion of lesions) correctly classified as high risk) and 78% specificity (the proportion of lesions

-Usage of apps could, for many people, replace conventional triage methods A visit to the GP or specialist is only recommended when the skin cancer triage app rates an image as high-risk.
+- Skin cancer triage apps currently offer 95% sensitivity (proportion of lesions correctly classified as high risk) and 78% specificity (the proportion of lesions correctly rated as benign). - Usage of apps could, for many people, replace conventional triage methods such as biopsy, which are painful, slow, and time consuming. - A visit to the GP or specialist is only recommended when the skin cancer triage app rates an image as high-risk.
 Consequently, the number of unnecessary visits to the GP or dermatologist can be reduced.

-Some population groups (e.g. digital illiterates and older people) may be

-The trustworthiness of these app may be questioned requiring extra
+- Some population groups (e.g. digital illiterates and older people) may be more difficult to reach via apps. - The trustworthiness of these app may be questioned requiring extra attention to information and communication.